christiansteier/dockerfiles/webapps/etherpad/README.md

 # Alpine Docker image for Etherpad

-Build a small AlpineLinux Docker image based on [LinuxServer.io](https://github.com/linuxserver).
+Small Ehterpad-Lite image based on Alpine with [s6-overlay](https://github.com/just-containers/s6-overlay) for use with an external DB.
+.

 # Installed modules #